 You might feel lucky to be alive after a serious car crash.
-Whether you were hit at high speed, were one of multiple cars in a pile-up, were hit by a semi-truck, or were involved in a head-on collision, you are well aware that you probably narrowly escaped death.
+Whether you were hit at high speed, were one of the multiple cars in a pile-up, were hit by a semi-truck, or were involved in a head-on collision, you are well aware that you probably narrowly escaped death.
 However, that doesn’t mean you got off easy.
 In these types of devastating crashes, victims often suffer catastrophic injuries that will have a permanent effect on their lives.
 When the crash was caused by another driver, you are entitled to “be made whole” by the at-fault driver.

 In terms of car accidents, catastrophic injuries tend to be those that require emergency treatment at the scene, surgery, ongoing medical care, and long-term rehabilitation.
 Some victims of devastating car crashes are permanently disabled and require care for the rest of their lives.
 The types of injuries that can have this kind of effect include: